WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 59. What are error boundaries in React v16?

 - Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors and display a fallback UI.
 They were introduced in React v16 and they allow you handle errors gracefully and ensures that your application continues to function even if there is an error.

+## 60. What is the use of **react-dom** package?

+- The **react-dom** package is a package that provides the renderer for React components .
+It provides the functions that are used to render React components on the web (DOM).